-LAHORE: Online medicine delivery platform Dawaai Wednesday announced closing an $8.5 million venture round led by US-based 500 Startups and participation from Pakistani venture capital fund Sarmayacar and undisclosed family offices.
+LAHORE: Online medicine delivery platform Dawaai Wednesday claimed closing an $8.5 million venture round led by US-based 500 Startups and participation from Pakistani venture capital fund Sarmayacar and undisclosed family offices.

 Other investors in Dawaai include Kingsway Capital, Crimson Seed Capital, Mentors Fund, and strategic angels including unicorn founders, and technology investment bankers.
 In March 2020, the startup had raised seven-figure funding in what Dawaai had then told Profit was a pre-Series B round.